-Ginseng does not attempt to maximize host revenue directly.
+Ginseng does not maximize host revenue directly.
 Instead, it assumes that the host charges an admittance fee for the seed virtual machine and maximizes the aggregate client satisfaction (the social welfare).
-Maximizing social welfare improves host revenues indirectly because bettersatisfied guests are willing to pay higher admittance fees.
+Maximizing social welfare improves host revenues indirectly because better-satisfied guests are willing to pay higher admittance fees.
 Likewise, improving each cloud host's hardware (memory) utilization should allow the provider to run more guests on each host.
+To ensure that guests cover power-related operational costs, the host can introduce a dummy bidder that bids with a unit price that equals these costs.